Biosecurity doesn't just happen at the international border, but at your farm gate as well.

 We manage the National Animal Identification and Tracing (NAIT) and TBfree programmes which work together to:

 Tracing farm animals throughout their lifetime means that if there is a biosecurity risk or a disease outbreak we can respond quickly and effectively.
 Doing this reduces the threat to your livelihood, and the time and money needed to trace and eliminate disease from infected livestock.

 New Zealand is proud of its high food safety standards.
 If our customers know where their meat products come from and that they're safe to eat or use, we can often get better prices for our products and sell them to a wider market.
 This is sometimes called farm to fork.

 The NAIT scheme links people, locations and livestock.
 Farmers and livestock owners use NAIT's online system to record information about animals and their movements.
 This information can be used to manage, contain and recover quickly from a disease outbreak.

 TBfree is a nationwide programme that manages and contains bovine TB infections in cattle and deer by:

-Nearly all cattle and deer must be tagged and registered — it's a 2-step process.
+Nearly all cattle and deer must be tagged and registered in the NAIT system.
+Some exemptions exist for:

 Some cattle and deer don't need to be tagged and registered.